crowdkit.aggregation.classification.m_msr.MMSR

 ---|---|

-fit_predict | Fit the model and return aggregated results. |
+fit_predict | Fits the model to the training data and returns the aggregated results. |

-fit_predict_score | Fit the model and return the total sum of weights for each label. |
+fit_predict_score | Fits the model to the training data and returns the total sum of weights for each label. |

-predict | Infer the true labels when the model is fitted. |
+predict | Predicts the true labels of tasks when the model is fitted. |

-predict_score | Return total sum of weights for each label when the model is fitted. |
+predict_score | Returns the total sum of weights for each label when the model is fitted. |